Van Aert–Van der Poel rivalry: 'Big Three'

 Throughout the years some riders were compared to Van Aert and Van der Poel, completing a so-called 'Big Three'.
 In cyclo-cross, Tom Pidcock, a multi-disciplined rider himself, was part of the Big Three since 2021.
 He never reached frequent wins in a cyclo-cross season and often ended on one of the lower podium spots.
-However, he became World Cyclo-cross Champion in the Van Aert-Van der Poel era, in 2022, however both of them were not present in that race.
+He became World Cyclo-cross Champion in 2022, though neither Van Aert nor Van der Poel competed in the race.

 On the road, Van Aert and Van der Poel are often named in a Top Three in several lists of best classic racers.
 In 2020 and 2021 both Julian Alaphilippe, Van Aert and Van der Poel were at the top of their game as to the Classics.
 It would have come down to a three-horse battle in the final of the 2020 Tour of Flanders, if it weren't for the fall of Alaphilippe due to a motor cycle.
 In 2022 and 2023 the biggest contender of the 'Big Two' in Classics was Tadej Pogačar.
 He battled with Van der Poel in both the 2022 Tour of Flanders and 2023 Tour of Flanders and stood on the podium with Van Aert and Van der Poel in the 2023 UCI Road World Championships – Men's road race.